buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 If your goal is for users to sign up for an account, you want to **remove as much friction as possible** and removing form fields is a good way to do this.
 As a user becomes more embedded, using your application more frequently, **you can ask for additional information you might need**.

-In addition to the design of the core sign-up and sign-in forms, **there’s a need to consider what happens should users forget their registration details**.
+In addition to the design of the core sign up and sign in forms, **there’s a need to consider what happens should users forget their registration details**.

 There’s nothing more frustrating than an application that doesn’t allow you to recover (or reset) your password should you have forgotten or lost it.

-It might be tempting to kill two birds with one stone and present users with both the registration and sign-in forms in two forms side-by-side. **This often leads to confusion**, however, where a user tries to register by using the sign-in form (or vice-versa).
+It might be tempting to kill two birds with one stone and present users with both the sign up and sign in forms side-by-side. **This often leads to confusion**, however, where a user tries to register by using the sign in form (or vice-versa).

 A better approach is to **present the user with one form, with a clearly signposted link to the other form**.
 In the above example, clicking on the greyed out option takes the user to the form they’re not currently on, enabling them to switch easily.